Updated information for 2021 will be posted by December 1.

-Located in Observatory Hill Dining Hall at 525 McCormick Road, the ID office, will be open for limited hours of 12:00 to 3:00 PM on June 9th and July 7th for you to obtain your University of Virginia ID card.
+Located in Observatory Hill Dining Hall at 525 McCormick Road, the ID office, will be open for limited hours of 12:00 to 3:00 PM on June 7th (Cancelled) and July 5th for you to obtain your University of Virginia ID card.
 To expedite the ID process, submit your photo online in advance of arriving on-Grounds.
 A confirmation email (to your UVA email account) will communicate acceptance of the photo or further actions.
 You’ll need your UVA ID card for library services, fitness centers and Charlottesville buses.
 Be sure to take your government issued photo ID with you (drivers license, passport, etc.).

 Admission to the Summer Session does not constitute admission to the University, nor does it allow students to register for the subsequent fall and spring semesters.

 The City of Charlottesville sponsors Municipal Band concerts at 8:00 p.m. in the Pavilion on the downtown mall on Tuesday nights as well as the popular Fridays After Five concert series.
 Beyond the city lie the homes of Thomas Jefferson (Monticello), James Monroe (Ash Lawn), and James Madison (Montpelier), all open to visitors.
 The Blue Ridge Parkway is twenty miles west of Charlottesville.

 - Dining Services - Meal Plans

 - Housing (Remote instruction only for sessions I and II.
 No housing is available.)

 - Parking and Transportation

 - Intramural-Recreational Sports

 - Newcomb Hall